matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

    faith |emdash| or see `why the -a flag?`_ |emdash| and the helpful use-case description in the `tangled working copy problem`_.
 The `git commit`_ manual page might also be useful.
 #.
-To push the changes up to your forked repo on github_, do a ``git
+To push the changes up to your forked repo on GitHub_, do a ``git
    push`` (see `git push`).

 Asking for code review |emdash| open a Pull Request (PR)